Star Wars: The Last Jedi (soundtrack)

-Star Wars: The Last Jedi – Original Motion Picture Soundtrack is the film score to the 2017 film of the same name composed and conducted by John Williams.
+Star Wars: The Last Jedi – Original Motion Picture Soundtrack is the film score to the 2017 film of the same name composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
 The album was released by Walt Disney Records on December 15, 2017, in digipak CD, Jewel case CD, digital formats, and streaming services.

 The score received generally positive reviews from critics, who primarily praised the score's emotional sound and expansion of themes from the Original Trilogy and The Force Awakens, though some criticized the score for relying too heavily on older themes, especially on the soundtrack album.
 Williams was nominated for an Oscar, Grammy, and a Saturn Award for his work on the score.

 Overview

 In July 2013, Kathleen Kennedy announced at Star Wars Celebration Europe that John Williams would return to score the Star Wars sequel trilogy.
 Williams confirmed his assignment for The Last Jedi at a Tanglewood concert in August 2016, stating he would begin recording the score "off and on" in December 2016 until March or April 2017.
 On February 21, 2017, it was confirmed that recording was underway, with both Williams and William Ross conducting the sessions.
 In lieu of a traditional spotting session with director Rian Johnson, Williams was provided a temp track of music from his previous film scores as a reference for scoring The Last Jedi.